Variational cohomology and topological solitons in Yang-Mills-Chern-Simons theories: Unitary Chern--Simons theories and Yang--Mills--Chern--Simons theories

-$U(n)$ is canonically isomorphic to $U(1) \times SU(n)$ (and, of course, $\mathfrak{u}_n$ to $\mathfrak{u}_1 \oplus \mathfrak{su}_n$).
-Thus, every principal connection $\omega$ on $\bP$ and its curvature $\Omega$, as well as the canonical connection $\phi$ on $J^1 \bP \mapsto \mathcal{C}_{\bP}$ and its curvature $\mathcal{F}$ decompose into a sum of an $\mathfrak{u}_1$ and a $\mathfrak{su}_n$ component.
+The Chern--Simons Lagrangians are, by construction, only locally defined and, thus, is $\lambda_{YMCS}$.
+But since Chern--Simons theories are local variational problems (see section \ref{CSBun}), also Yang--Mills--Chern--Simons theories are.
+The corresponding Euler--Lagrange form (on $J^2 \mathcal{C}_{\bP}$) is \beq \eta_{YMCS} = E_n (\lambda_{YM}) + \kappa \cdot (\pi^2_1)^* \eta_{CS} \eeq Let $\bX$ be an oriented Riemannian manifold or an oriented Pseudo-Riemannian manifold of Lorentzian signature and let $\bP$ be a $U(n)$--principal bundle over $\bX$.
+The unitary Yang--Mills theory on $J^1\mathcal{C}_{\bP}$ is the Lagrangian field theory with Lagrangian \beq \lambda_{YM} = <h(\mathcal{F}), h(\mathcal{F})> d_{m}\bX \eeq where $d_{m}\bX$ is the metric volume form on $\bX$ and $<,>$ is induced in the usual way by the (Pseudo-)Riemannian metric on $\bX$ and the $ad U(n)$-invariant metric on $\mathfrak{u}_n$ defined by $<A, B> = - tr(AB)$, with $A, B \in \mathfrak{u}_n$ in the standard representation.
+Of course, this is completely equivalent to the usual formulation of unitary Yang--Mills theories on the (affine) space of connections $\mathcal{A}$. $\mathfrak{u}_n$ being canonically isomorphic to $\mathfrak{u}_1 \oplus \mathfrak{su}_n$, every principal connection $\omega$ on $\bP$ and its curvature $\Omega$, as well as the canonical connection $\phi$ on $J^1 \bP \mapsto \mathcal{C}_{\bP}$ and its curvature $\mathcal{F}$ decompose into a sum of an $\mathfrak{u}_1$ and a $\mathfrak{su}_n$ component.
 For the Yang--Mills Lagrangian we have then \beq \lambda_{YM} = <h(\mathcal{F}_{\mathfrak{u}_1}), h(\mathcal{F}_{\mathfrak{u}_1})> d_{m}\bX + <h(\mathcal{F}_{\mathfrak{su}_n}), h(\mathcal{F}_{\mathfrak{su}_n})> d_{m}\bX \eeq Hence, by linearity, also its Euler--Lagrange form decomposes into an $\mathfrak{u}_1$ and a $\mathfrak{su}_n$ component \beq E_n (\lambda_{YM}) = E_n (\lambda_{YM})_{\mathfrak{u}_1} + E_n (\lambda_{YM})_{\mathfrak{su}_n} \eeq Note that the existence of a Pseudo-Riemannian metric of Lorentzian signature poses no restriction an orientable $2p+1$-dimensional manifold $\bX$, since such a manifold has always an everywhere non zero vector field.
-This is because the only obstruction to the existence of such a vector field is the Euler class of $\bX$, i.e. of its tangent bundle, and the Euler class of an odd dimensional vector bundle is of order $2$ (see e.g. \cite{MilSta}), while $H^{2p+1} (\bX, \Z) \sim 0$ if $\bX$ is non compact and $H^{2p+1} (\bX, \Z) \sim \Z$ if $\bX$ is closed; thus, the Euler class of $\bX$ vanishes always.
+This is because the only obstruction to the existence of such a vector field is the Euler class of $\bX$, i.e. of its tangent bundle, and the Euler class of an odd dimensional vector bundle is of order $2$, while $H^{2p+1} (\bX, \Z) \sim 0$ if $\bX$ is non compact and $H^{2p+1} (\bX, \Z) \sim \Z$ if $\bX$ is closed; thus, the Euler class of $\bX$ vanishes always.
 Let now $\bX$ be again of dimension $2p+1$ and closed.